seb-sec/seb-sec.github.io/src/posts/perf/perf-engineering-intro/measurement.md

 ```

 Note this took a lot longer to execute than normally running the program or using
-perf- adding overhead to the hottest execution path was not a smart move. to simply outputitng the microsecond count.
+perf- adding overhead to the hottest execution path was not a smart move.

 Tracing the Riemann integral function is a better idea- the script was modified
 to do this and compare the two integral functions.
 Having the histogram also